swcarpentry/board/workshops.md

 ### 3.6) Administration Fees for Arranged Workshops for For-Profit organizations

-Arranged workshops for companies and other for-profit organizations are charged:
+We are presently (April 2015) running a short pilot program offering workshops to companies and other for-profit organizations.
+These are charged:

 a.
 US$5000 for the first workshop in any year;

 b.  an additional US$3000/workshop for the second and subsequent
     workshops in a year.

+The SCF may use one quarter of administration fee revenue from for-profit organizations for its own purposes.
+It must use the remaining three quarters of this money to underwrite the costs of workshops for not-for-profit organizations, such as their administration fees and/or instructors' travel and accommodation.

 ### 3.7) Attendance Fees for Workshops